 The problem, was the law at that time had been draw up in 1845- some way before the advent of mobile phones.
 The team were allowed to keep their winnings.
 They did, however, contribute to the law being changed.

-Immersive Roulette is Evolution Gaming’s top game on their live dealer platform.
-The game action is beamed from a physical roulette wheel live from…
+Game Facts Immersive Roulette is Evolution Gaming’s top game on their live dealer platform.
+The game action is beamed from a physical roulette wheel…

 The Ritz Casino on Piccadilly is steeped in history, so it must have come as a bit of a shock to have been stung for so much money thanks to the latest technology.
 Well, they did get a lot of publicity out of it, I suppose.